Operads, modules over walled Brauer categories, and Koszul complexes: Operads and -modules

 Here, the dotted edge links the nodes that are distinguished by $\shift{1}{0}$ and $\shift{0}{1}$ respectively.
 The map is induced by the operad partial composition operation; this can be thought of as the contraction of the dotted edge (omitting the nodes at the endpoints).

-Extending this schematic notation, a basis element of $\stfb (\opd \oplus |\dbd \opd|)$ can be represented by a `forest' of (non-planar) corollas and circles, where the leaves and roots are labelled.
+Extending this schematic notation, a basis element of $\stfb^* (\opd \oplus |\dbd \opd|)$ can be represented by a `forest' of (non-planar) corollas and circles, where the leaves and roots are labelled.
 The action of $\kk \dwb$ is then by contracting edges, where an edge links a leaf to a root, according to the labelling.

 For the proof, it suffices to consider such diagrams that are connected, and with two dotted edges.
-Schematically, the possibilities are indicated by the following diagrams, bearing in mind that the leaves (the black nodes) and the roots (the white nodes) are both labelled bijectively by finite sets.
+Schematically, the possibilities are indicated by the following diagrams, bearing in mind that the leaves i.e., the black nodes (respectively the roots, i.e., the white nodes) are labelled bijectively by a finite set.

 That the edge contractions `commute' is seen as follows: \begin{enumerate} \item for Cases 1 and 3, one uses the equality of (\ref{eqn:(10_11)01}) and (\ref{eqn:10(11_01)}); \item for Cases 2 and 4, one uses the symmetry of (\ref{eqn:(20_01)_01}); \item Case 5 relies on having passed to the commutator quotient $|\dbd \opd|$; \item for Case 6, one uses the definition of the action $\alpha$, which is induced by $\pc$. \end{enumerate}